Frequently Asked Questions

-Refunds will be given for cancellations made within two (2) weeks of the start date, minus a $100 deposit.
-24-hour grace periods are given for registrations made within two weeks of a session, also minus the deposit.
-If a session is cancelled for low attendance, a full refund will be given.
+Refunds will be given for cancellations made BEFORE two weeks of the start date, minus a $125 deposit.
+(Or $100 for the Father/Son weekend) 24-hour grace period is given for registrations made within two weeks of a session.
+Session dates may be changed if space is available!

 Refunds are not given for boys that leave due to heat stress or heat exhaustion — conditioning is required — or for home sickness.
 And although sending a camper home for disciplinary reasons is rare, if a boy's behavior is abusive towards other campers or staff or if his actions pose a threat to the safety of others or himself, his contacts will be called to come pick him up without refund.